 Some crashes are no one’s fault.
 Perhaps a tire blew out or a deer ran in front of a car unexpectedly causing a crash.
 There are reasonable precautions that drivers must take driving on Michigan roads—like being cautious of surroundings or maintaining the tires on their vehicles.
 But a lack of caution or judgment may mean a recovery of money if you or a family member is injured in a car accident.

 Even though planes crash, ships sink, and trains wreck, we usually say that cars have accidents.
-But in most cases, these incidents are not accidental.
+But usually these incidents are not accidental.
 In almost all cases, car crash victims must deal with serious losses.
 If you need justice and compensation after a car collision, contact our Michigan car accident lawyers, and we’ll work hard to obtain it.

-The big auto insurance companies do not intimidate the aggressive car crash lawyers at Buchanan Firm.
+The big auto insurance companies do not intimidate the tough car crash lawyers at Buchanan Firm.
 Instead, we relentlessly fight for your legal and financial rights.
-Because of our vast expertise and solid reputation, we are often able to craft favorable pretrial settlements.
-So, most of our clients do not need to go to court to get positive results.
+Because of our vast expertise and top reputation, we can often get you favorable money settlements before a lawsuit.
+So, most of our clients need not go to court to get great results.

-Today’s cars and trucks are much safer than the ones which rolled off the assembly line in the 20th century.
+Today’s cars and trucks are much safer than those that rolled off the assembly line in the 20th century.
 But even the most advanced safety systems only provide so much protection.
-As a result, the number of deaths and serious injuries is largely unchanged.
-Some of these serious wounds include:
+The number of deaths and serious injuries is largely unchanged.
+Some serious wounds include:

 Because of these serious injuries, and others like them, the medical bills in a vehicle collision usually exceed $100,000.
 In most severe cases, such as spine injuries and serious burns, the medical bills could be ten times that amount or even higher.